menu

 Let's tie things up with a convoluted example.

 I control an Alpine Grizzly.
 I equip it with Greataxe.
-My opponent casts an entwined Kami of Twisted Reflection on it.
+My opponent casts an entwined Twisted Reflection on it.
 After that resolves, I cast Scale Up on my Grizzly, then equip a second Greataxe to it.
 What are its power and toughness?

 Right off the bat, we can see we have nothing in sublayer a.
 Alpine Grizzly doesn't have any characteristic-defining abilities.